mercredi 10 février 2010

 Priority measures on Route 38 exist in certain locations and only operate for parts of the day, mainly in the peak hours.
 As a result, these measures are of limited benefit.
 The proposals we are consulting on include:

-12 and 24 hour bus lanes and contra-flow bus lanes
+12 and 24 hour bus lanes and contra-flow bus lanes (in fact only extending the bus lane opening times)

 Busways and zones where general traffic is excluded

-(in fact junction improvement that makes general traffic quicker, including buses)
+Junction improvements to maximise bus benefits and improve safety (in fact junction improvement that makes general traffic quicker, including buses)

 Bus location monitoring equipment over the entire length of the route (money given to Siemens for useless high tech gadgets)